-The grant's matching requirement will be met by considering the in-kind services provided by numerous participants in ARCF activities to date, including the contributions of meeting space including by the City of Durango, the federal San Juan Public Lands office, the Colorado Division of Parks and Wildlife and the San Juan Basin Health Department, the donation of food for meetings and events, the donation of resources for the compilation and publication of the "Community Partner Inventory", (attached as Appendix B), costs associated with the preparation and establishment of the ARCF website (www.animasrivercommunity.org), the donation of space for the Nov.
-2015 "River Day" public educational event held for the local communities, and copy costs and exhibit preparation costs incurred by many various ARCF participants in the River Day event.
-Future expenses to be considered in the grant requirement include continued contribution of many agencies and organizations' staff time in meeting and participating in ARCF activities, including, but not limited to support of a "lessons learned" conference to be held locally, near the anniversary of the Gold King mine spill.
-The conference may be held in conjunction with Mountain Studies Institute's conference, funded by MSI, a participating partner in ARCF.
+The grant's matching requirement will be met by grants from a mix of grants (cash,) and in-kind services.
+Matching funds have been secured from Southwest Water Conservation District and Colorado Division of Reclamation, Mining and Safety.
+In-kind services have been provided by numerous participants in ARCF activities to date, include the contributions of meeting space including by the City of Durango, the federal San Juan Public Lands office, the Colorado Division of Parks and Wildlife and the San Juan Basin Health Department, the donation of food for meetings and events, the donation of resources for the collection of compilation and publication of the "Monitoring and Gaps Analysis Survey Report," (attached as Appendix B), costs associated with the preparation and establishment of the ARCF website (www.animasrivercommunity.org), and the donation of tent space for 2017 Animas River Days booth and public educational event held for the local communities.
+Future expenses to be considered in the grant requirement include contribution of many agencies and organizations' staff time in meeting and participating in ARCF activities, including, but not limited

-&lt;sup>2 37-75-104 (2)(c).
+2 37-75-104 (2)(c).
 Using data and information from the Statewide Water Supply Initiative and other appropriate sources and in cooperation with the on-going Statewide Water Supply Initiative, develop a basin-wide consumptive and nonconsumptive water supply needs assessment, conduct an analysis of available unappropriated waters within the basin, and propose projects or methods, both structural and nonstructural, for meeting those needs and utilizing those unappropriated waters where appropriate.
 Basin Roundtables shall actively seek the input and advice of affected local governments, water providers, and other interested stakeholders and persons in establishing its needs assessment, and shall propose projects or methods for meeting those needs.
 Recommendations from this assessment shall be forwarded to the Interbasin Compact Committee and other basin roundtables for analysis and consideration after the General Assembly has approved the Interbasin Compact Charter.